Peoria County assistance programs.

 Find help for bills and emergency programs in Peoria

 If you are facing a crisis or short term hardship, call the Peoria Friendship House of Christian Service.
 They offer several different youth and adult programs.
 Access emergency services for bills and expenses.
 They also partner with the Dress for Success program, which offers free work attire.
-(309) 671-5200.
+Or look into warm clothes for low income families.
+Call The Christian Charity at (309) 671-5200.

 Also contact the local community action agency, the Peoria Citizens Committee For Economic Opportunity, Inc. Phone number (309) 671-3900.
 They offer, among other services and resources, The Friendship House.
 This service offers emergency service programs, grants for bills and expenses, and other aid which will help families and individuals with paying their rent and utility bill payments to help deter homelessness.
 They also offer prescription drug assistance.
 Other services offered include free food, providing diapers, household products, infant formula and layettes.